jjmcnelis/mcd43-calculated-albedo/README.md

-# R Scripts for Calculating Black, White, and Actual Albedo (MCD43A) from MCD43A1
+# R Scripts for Calculating Black, White, and Actual Albedo (MCD43A) from MCD43A1 BRDF Parameters

 ### Why?